rsxdalv/TTS-WebUI/README.md

 ## Changelog

+May 27:
+* Include gradio==5.5.0 in each installation of extensions.
+While this might cause some extensions to fail to install, it should prevent extensions from breaking the UI.
+Please report extensions that fail to install.
+  Thanks to cwlowden for debugging this issue.
+* Make XTTS-RVC-UI an unrecommended extension.

 May 26:
 * Add fixes for decorators to work with non-'text' inputs.
 * Clean up .env generator and remove the Bark environment variables from settings.